Sodalite at a Glance

 Emotional & Mental Well-being

-Sodalite is a master of emotional balance, bringing calm rationality to situations that might otherwise trigger emotional reactivity.
+Sodalite is good at bringing calm rationality to situations that would normally trigger a reaction.

-- ◆It is particularly effective for anxiety and panic disorders, helping to quiet the racing thoughts and catastrophic thinking that fuel panic attacks.
+- ◆It works especially well for anxiety and panic, helping quiet the racing thoughts and catastrophic thinking that feed panic attacks.

-- ◆The stone encourages self-acceptance and self-trust, making it valuable for those who constantly seek external validation or who doubt their own judgment.
+- ◆The stone encourages self-acceptance and self-trust, which makes it useful for people who have gotten used to seeking validation from outside themselves or doubting their own judgment.

 Spiritual Properties

-In spiritual practice, Sodalite bridges the analytical mind with intuitive knowing, making it an ideal stone for developing and trusting psychic abilities.
+In spiritual practice, Sodalite bridges the analytical mind with intuitive knowing.

-- ◆It activates the Third Eye Chakra, enhancing clairvoyance and intuitive perception while maintaining the mental clarity needed to interpret spiritual experiences accurately — preventing the confusion and self-delusion that can sometimes accompany intensive spiritual work.
+- ◆It activates the Third Eye Chakra, enhancing clairvoyance and intuitive perception while keeping enough mental clarity to interpret spiritual experiences accurately — which matters, because intensive spiritual work can sometimes lead to confusion and self-delusion.

-- ◆Sodalite is particularly valued for dream work, as it enhances dream recall and promotes lucid dreaming while helping the dreamer maintain the analytical ability to interpret dream symbolism.
+- ◆Sodalite is particularly valued for dream work, since it enhances dream recall and supports lucid dreaming while helping the dreamer stay analytical enough to interpret dream symbolism.

-- ◆In group spiritual practices, Sodalite promotes harmony, trust, and honest communication among participants, making it an excellent stone for coven work, meditation circles, and spiritual study groups.
+- ◆In group spiritual practices, it promotes harmony, trust, and honest communication, making it a solid choice for meditation circles and spiritual study groups.

 Physical Healing Traditions